Dynamoid/dynamoid/README.markdown

    field :email          # If you have fields that aren't specified they won't be attached to the object as methods. field :rank, :integer # Every field is assumed to be a string unless otherwise specified.
                          # created_at and updated_at with a type of :datetime are automatically added.
-                         # So is ID with a type of :string.

    index :name           # Only specify indexes if you intend to perform queries on the specified fields. index :email          # Fields without indexes suffer extremely poor performance as they must use